lightningWhite/WeatherAndEMFSensingStation/readme.md

 #### termux

 An Android app called `termux` can be installed from Google Play.
 This app provides a terminal on the Android phone.
-Using this terminal files can be copied from the Raspberry Pi via `scp`.
+Using this terminal, files can be copied from the Raspberry Pi via `scp`.
 Connections can also be made to the Pi using `ssh`.
 To do this, open termux on an Android phone and run the following commands: